Getting the best laptop for illustrators is going to be extremely useful if you're involved in design work in any way, shape or form.

 The Acer ConceptD Ezel 7 certainly looks to be a brilliant choice for illustrators, especially thanks to one clever design feature.

-It offers a clever hinged display that can be tilted forwards and positioned for up close working, which is especially useful for illustrators.
+It offers a clever hinged display that can be tilted forward and positioned for up-close working, which is especially useful for illustrators.
 In addition, this display is also touchscreen and comes with a stylus and the same digitizer tech that’s present in some of Wacom’s high-end drawing tablets.

 Under the hood, the Ezel 7 is also pretty powerful, with an H-series 10th gen Intel processor, as well as an Nvidia RTX 2080 SUPER GPU that should offer some immense performance for professional workloads, even if they are a couple of generations old at this point.